-The Surrey Heathland Partnership has been looking after beautiful lowland heathland sites for over 30 years.
-We work with our partners, clients and parish councils to help with the targeted management of valuable rare heaths, principally across the west of the county.
+The Surrey Heathland Partnership has been looking after beautiful lowland heathland sites since 1990.
+We work with our partners, clients, parish councils and local communities to help with the targeted management of valuable rare heaths, principally across the west of the county.

-Previously the major role of the Surrey Heathland Partnership was contract management, but from autumn 2023 we are now running a new practical conservation volunteering task programme on key heathland sites in the Guildford and Woking areas.
+Previously the main role of the Surrey Heathland Partnership was contract management, but from autumn 2023 our core work focus for our partners has changed and we are now running a regular practical conservation volunteering task programme on key heathland sites in the Guildford and Woking areas.

-The team's first hand extensive knowledge of heathland management helps to ensure work is delivered by contractors to the highest standard and at competitive prices for its partners/clients:
+In addition, the team's knowledge of heathland management helps to ensure larger scale work that is delivered by countryside contractors is completed to the highest standard and at competitive prices for its partners.

 - We organise and run practical land management work, working in close contact with approved countryside contractors, as well as leading our own seasonal habitat management task sessions with volunteers